Choose your language

 - Easy to use

-- Cost and time savings: multiple operations in one working pass
+- Cost effective and time saving: multiple operations in one working movement

 - Better working conditions

-- Less damage to the plant, less movement, more light, more growstrength, and therefor, more yield in many ways
+- Less damage, less movement, more light, more growth, and therefor, more yield in many ways

 Qlipr product description

-Qlipr consists of a crop hook of 120 cm long, two stainless steel clips and an insert of especially selected foam rubber.
-The length of the crop hook can be changed to 120, 100 of 80 cm for lower greenhouses and 180, 160 of 140 cm for higher cropwire.
+The Qlipr system consists of a crop hook of various lengths, two stainless steel clip and an insert of a specially developed foam insert.
+The length of the crop hook can be changed to various lengt for lower greenhouses and for higher cropwire.
 The system has many applications for all kinds of growing methods, both with one crop wire and two wires.
 However, the basic principle is the same everywhere.
-This work method explained.
+The work method is explained below.

 Two crop wires

-Qlipr is an ideal system for growers who work with two crop wires.
-When commencing the cultivation you attach the hook (120 cm) to the bottom wire, about 150 cm above the substrata.
-Then you fasten the plant with one crop clip to the hook.
-When the plant has grown about 50 cm, you move the crop clip in the top.
-You do this once again when the plant has grown about 50 cm.
+The Qlipr system is an ideal system for growers who work with two crop wires.
+When starting the cultivation you attach the hook to the bottom wire, about 150 cm above the substrate.
+Then you connect the plant with one Qlipr clip to the hook.
+When the plant has grown about 30 cm, you move the Qlipr to the top.
+You repeat this till you have reached the PlanthooQ.

 Towards the top crop wire